l2beat/l2beat/packages/backend/discovery/shared-polygon-cdk/ethereum/diffHistory.md

 ## Description

+### OEV Network created

-A new Rollup type is added wit `createNewRollup()`.
-That means that a new Rollup (not an upgrade of an existing) is prepared, in this case using the new chainid 4913 and a `PolygonValidiumStorageMigration` rollupContract.
+A new Rollup is added wit `createNewRollup()`.
+That means that a new Rollup (not an upgrade of an existing, not a new RollupType) is deployed, in this case using the new chainid 4913 and the rollup and verifier implementations of RollupType 4 (the same implementation that Astar , OKX and Polygon zkEVMs are using at the moment).

+The networkName string in the rollup contract is 'oev-network' which suggests the upcoming [oev network](https://l2beat.com/scaling/projects/oev).
+OEV network has not yet launched.

 ## Watched changes